Shumi8/CI-CD-Using-Databricks-Asset-Bundles/README.md

-# CI/CD for Databricks Asset Bundles for Denmark’s Largest Retail Organization
+# CI/CD using Databricks Asset Bundles

 This repository contains the configuration for a **CI/CD pipeline** implemented for Denmark's largest retail organization using **Azure DevOps** and **Databricks Asset Bundles**.
 The pipeline automates the deployment of Databricks jobs to a development environment, ensuring that updates to key configuration files trigger an efficient deployment workflow.